 Danielle Prohom Olson from ‘Reclaiming the Magical Herstory of Food’ for GatherVictoria.com (2017)

-Growing up in the Northwest of England has deeply influenced my art practice, shaping the core of my research.
+Growing up in the North of England has deeply influenced my art practice, shaping the core of my research.
 My surroundings have always informed my creative journey, an evolving relationship with the object, nature, and womanhood.

 In the early years of my practice, I worked with traditional, object-focused methods, creating pieces that offered a sense of permanence and security.
 These conventional materials and techniques were a strong foundation, but over time, I felt constrained by them.
 As my awareness of environmental issues deepened, I questioned the sustainability of my practice and the lasting impact of the materials I was using.
 This led to a significant shift in my work—a transition from creating fixed objects to incorporating a more fluid, sustainable, and nature-driven approach.